its-webhosting/umichoidc/README.md

 Drupal 10 sites that do *not* have the old versions of the modules installed should skip this step and proceed to [step 4](README.md#step-4-anchor-point).
 Drupal 11 sites should also proceed to [step 4](README.md#step-4-anchor-point) as the older versions of these modules will not install on Drupal 11 sites anyway so they will not be present in Drupal 11 sites.

+> [!NOTE]
-NOTE:  On U-M Pantheon, it is much more difficult to uninstall the old versions and then install & configure the new versions of the modules *AND* propogate those changes from `dev` to `test` and `live` environments, due to the way code changes and database changes are handled via the [Pantheon WebOps Workflow](https://docs.pantheon.io/pantheon-workflow).
+> On U-M Pantheon, it is much more difficult to uninstall the old versions and then install & configure the new versions of the modules *AND* propogate those changes from `dev` to `test` and `live` environments, due to the way code changes and database changes are handled via the [Pantheon WebOps Workflow](https://docs.pantheon.io/pantheon-workflow).
+>

-This upgrade requires both code changes as well as database changes.
+> This upgrade requires both code changes as well as database changes.
+>

-If your site is hosting on U-M Pantheon and you have the old modules already deployed to `test` and/or `live`, you will likely need to develop a maintenance plan involving downtime for your `live` environment.
+> If your site is hosting on U-M Pantheon and you have the old modules already deployed to `test` and/or `live`, you will likely need to develop a maintenance plan involving downtime for your `live` environment.
 If your site is in this particular situation, you may wish to reach out to webmaster@umich.edu for assistance.

 To upgrade your Drupal 10 site's `dev` environment:

    a.
 Confirm that the old modules are installed and activated in the site with the following command:

 ```bash
 terminus drush -n ${SITE}.${ENV} -- pm:list --type=module --no-core
 ```

    b.
 Uninstall both modules (`openid_connect`, `wwsauth`)

 ```bash
 terminus drush -n ${SITE}.${ENV} -- pm:uninstall wwsauth openid_connect